YoussefKamal098/note-verse/README.md

 - Integrate **analytics** to track user interactions and gather insights on how users are engaging with the app.
 You can use this data to improve the user experience and prioritize new features.

-### 20. **Caching in Frontend (React)**

-- Frontend Caching: Use Service Workers for offline access, IndexedDB for storing notes and metadata, and localStorage for caching lightweight user preferences.

 ### 21. **Push Notification**